Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

-\begin{lemma} If $\A$ is an exceptional collection which is proper, then it is smooth. \end{lemma} \begin{proof} In the case $\A$ has one object, this is true because $\ZZ$ is trivially smooth.
+\begin{proof} In the case $\A$ has one object, this is true because $\ZZ$ is trivially smooth.
 Now inductively apply the following assertion: If $\C$ and $\D$ are both smooth, and $\E$ denotes the semi-orthogonal gluing of $\C$ with $\D$ along a $(\C,\D)$ bimodule $\B$ which is perfect, then $\E$ is smooth as well (see \cite[Prop.\ 3.11]{lunts} and \cite[Thm.\ 3.24]{luntsschnurer} for the dg case, which immediately extends to this setting).
 In the assertion observe it suffices that $\B$ be proper, since proper bimodules over smooth categories are automatically perfect (by the bimodule version of Lemma \ref{propperf}).
-Hence, one can apply the assertion to $\A$. \end{proof}
+Hence, one can induct from $\ZZ$ to any proper exceptional collection $\A$. \end{proof}